Updated June 2020

 • What’s the maximum loan value ratio I can expect?

-The default answer to this is 80%, but don’t listen to those who tell you that this is the best you can hope for as a 457 visa holder.
+The default answer to this is 80%, but don’t listen to those who tell you that this is the best you can hope for as a temporary visa holder.
 Depending on your circumstances, you can get a loan for anything up to 95% of the value of your new home.
+Chat to a bank or to your mortgage broker.

-You don’t even have to be married or have direct relatives living Down Under.
-As long as you can pay for Lender’s Mortgage Insurance, you’ll be fine.
+If your deposit is less than 20 per cent, you may need to pay Lenders’ Mortgage Insurance.
 This essentially covers the lender if you are suddenly unable to meet the terms of your mortgage.

 • Will I get a worse rate than Australian citizens?